picosnitch

 sudo apt install picosnitch

-- you will likely require a newer version of BCC (unofficial PPA) since the version in the Ubuntu repos lags behind its supported kernel
+- you may require a newer version of BCC (unofficial PPA) since the version in the Ubuntu repos sometimes lags behind its supported kernel

 OBS for Debian and derivatives